|

 A small fast area memory holding recently accessed data, designed to speed up subsequent access to the same data.
 Typically used between a processor and main memory.

-Cache Controller The circuit in control of the interface between the CPU, cache and DRAM (main memory).
+The circuit in control of the interface between the CPU, cache and DRAM (main memory).

-Cache memory Cache RAM is high-speed memory (usually SRAM) which is dedicated to storing frequently requested data.
+Cache RAM is high-speed memory (usually SRAM) which is dedicated to storing frequently requested data.
 If the CPU needs data, it will check in the high-speed cache memory first before looking in the slower main memory.
 Cache memory may be three to five times faster than system DRAM.
 Most computers have two separate memory caches; L1 cache, located on the CPU, and L2 cache, located between the CPU and DRAM.
 L1 cache is faster than L2, and is the first place the CPU looks for its data.
 If data is not found in L1 cache, the search continues with the L2 cache, and then on to DRAM.

 Capacitance